Todd McCarthy (politician): Political career

+He won re-election in the 2025 Ontario general election.

+During the 2025 Ontario general election McCarthy reportedly told a potential voter he was canvassing for that a video explaining Doug Ford wanting to open the Greenbelt for development was fake news and may have been created by artificial intelligence.

+On March 19, 2025, Todd McCarthy was appointed as Ontario's Minister of the Environment, Conservation and Parks and was officially sworn into the Ontario Cabinet.

-Personal Life
+Personal life

-McCarthy was born in Scarborough, Ontario to Irish Catholic parents Mary and John McCarthy.
+McCarthy was born in Scarborough, Ontario, to Canadian-born parents of Irish Catholic heritage, Mary and John McCarthy.
 He is one of their three sons.
-His brother John McCarthy is a Judge of the Ontario Superior Court of Justice and his brother Gerry is a member of the Social Security Tribunal of Canada.
-McCarthy married Kathy Azzopardi on July 25, 1987 at St. Bonaventure Catholic Church.
+His brother John McCarthy is a judge of the Ontario Superior Court of Justice and his brother Gerry is a member of the Social Security Tribunal of Canada.
+McCarthy married Kathy Azzopardi on July 25, 1987, at St. Bonaventure Catholic Church.
 They purchased their first home in Durham Region in 1989.
 The McCarthys continue to live in Durham Region.
 Kathy McCarthy recently retired as a psychometrist after 33 years with the Durham Catholic District School Board.
 The couple have three adult children.
-Meaghan McCarthy (born in 1992) is a Lawyer.
-Brendan McCarthy (born in 1995) is a Story Editor at TSN.
+Meaghan McCarthy (born in 1992) is a lawyer.
+Brendan McCarthy (born in 1995) is a story editor at TSN.
 Jake McCarthy (born in 1998) is a special needs young adult who survived osteosarcoma and is on the autism spectrum.

-Jake is the pride and joy of the family.
-The McCarthys have participated in many charitable and philanthropic endeavours within Durham Region and throughout the Greater Toronto Area.
-They are particularly proud of their extended family of In-laws, cousins, nieces and nephews and many friends and acquaintances who are much like extended family.
-McCarthy was active in sports theatre and student politics in High School and University.
-He went on to coach and sponsor minor hockey and sports teams in Durham Region.
-He has spent every summer at Thunder Beach, Ontario, since 1963, initially at a cottage purchased in 1924 by his great-grandparents and most recently at the family cottage close by.
+In July 2025, a man from Burlington was charged after allegedly making death threats against McCarthy.